a-sha0234/a-sha0234/README.md

 - 👋 Hi, I’m @a-sha0234
-- 👀 I’m interested in front end development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning React library as well as improving my other skills
+- 🌱 I’m currently learning backned technologies like nodejs, mongoDb etc,  as well as improving my other skills